 The original proposal would have affected about 600 acres of bay and tidelands, including eelgrass beds that provide food and habitat for brant and other waterfowl.
 These areas are also used for waterfowl hunting, particularly sculling.

 Development on San Jacinto's doorstep: The Riverside County Board of Supervisors have approved a massive development next to the San Jacinto Wildlife Area despite the objections of California Waterfowl, the state Department of Fish and Wildlife and numerous advocates for the area.
-California Waterfowl will work with the county and the developer to reduce the impacts of this development on wildlife.
+Click here to read more (PDF).
+Update: Riverside County adopted a general plan amendment that protected and buffered the wildlife area.

 Water for the Lower Klamath National Wildlife Refuge: One of California's critical waterfowl migration staging areas and breeding grounds is being starved of essential water supplies.
 But it's because of policy choices, not drought.